|MAKING A DIFFERENCE|

 The agency began in 1987 with the help of five public libraries in Warren County.
 It was granted tax-exempt status soon afterward and became a Warren County United Way agency in 1991.
 We continue to be funded by the libraries and United Way as well as grants and donations.

-WCANR currently has an 8-member Board of Directors representing the five library areas.
+WCANR currently has a 9-member Board of Directors representing the five library areas.